1887 in Canadian football

+The following is an overview of the events of 1887 in Canadian football, primarily focusing on the senior teams that played in this era.
+This includes news, standings, playoff games, and championships.
+This was the fifth season since the creation of the Ontario Rugby Football Union (ORFU) and the Quebec Rugby Football Union (QRFU).

 Canadian Football News in 1887

-The ORFU withdrew from the CRFU and the governing body ceased to function.
+The ORFU withdrew from the Canadian Rugby Football Union (CRFU) and the governing body ceased to function.
 The St.John's Rugby Football Club (St.John's) formed in October 1887.
 The St. John's team met the Winnipeg Football Club (Winnipegs) to determine the first ever Manitoba champions.
 After splitting the first two games, a third game was scheduled to determine the winner.
 The Winnipegs won by a goal and a try to nil.
 All games were scored using the challenge system which credited the team with the most goals as the winner.
 The games were unofficially scored using the points system used by the CRU in eastern Canada.
 Based on the points system, the Winnipegs won all three games.